hphelion/documentation/cli.windows.reference.md

 Removes an existing port.

 ### Syntax###
-remove-port *Name*
+remove-port -id -all

 ###Options###
 **id**

-: Port identifier.
+: Identifies port to remove.

+**all**

+: Removes all ports.

 ###Examples###